kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 2. Record the zone name
 3. Update the following terraform attributes:
    1. X with With the zone name
-   2. Y with FQDN for spinnaker user experience like spinnaker.$FQDN
+   2. Y with the full domain name for spinnaker user experience like spinnaker.$DOMAIN
-   3. x with FQDN for Spinnaker API  like spinnaker-api.$FQDN
+   3. x with the full domain name for Spinnaker API  like spinnaker-api.$DOMAIN

 DONE